Ryan Stivers, PhD, LMFT

 Gottman Method Couples Therapy Level 3 Trained

-Additional specialized trainings in trauma recovery and managing out-of-control sexual behaviors
+Additional specialized trainings in trauma recovery (Spirit-to-Spirit Trauma Healing) and managing out-of-control sexual behaviors (IITAP).

 “Couples who make relationships work well adopt the motto, ‘If you’re hurting baby, the world stops, and I listen.
 I’m with you.’”